 You should outline the steps undertaken to progress the case.
-This may include any forms lodged with HMRC and the action you took before that to enable you to do so.
+This may include any searches undertaken and the action you took before that to enable you to do so.

-• Provide an outline of the evidential issues that arose in the case and how they were dealt with
+Provide an outline of the evidential issues that arose in the case and how they were dealt with

 You should provide an outline of the evidence you had and how you dealt with this to illustrate the learning outcomes from the knowledge and understanding section of the competence framework.
-For example evidential issues arising where personal representatives face issues over beneficial entitlements or claims from HMRC.
+For example evidential issues arising from the searches undertaken.